blcxtranslations/blcx/_translated/chapter-0033.md

 When the immortal coming back and shutting himself indoors, the children led by Zhao Ming were not suspicious at all.
 They simply that the steward was busy being lazy and sleeping again.

 Five days passed like this.
-Lin Xuan got up off the ground, and stretched his stiff body.
+Lin Xuan got up off the ground and stretched his stiff body.
 These few days and nights of purifying was really tiring, but the haul was considerable.
-In total, he had three bottles, which was equal to three hundred low grade pills, and nine mid grade pills.
+In total, he had three bottles, which was equal to three hundred low-grade pills, and nine mid grade pills.

 In terms of volume, this was already frightening.
 Lin Xuan's reason for purifying so many was to be prepared against mishaps.
 After all, in the pills and medicines of the cultivation world, this kind of Purified Essence pill for the Spirit Gathering stage was the lowest grade of pills and the trashiest kind.
 As to the value of these pills as currency, Lin Xuan had no concept of how much they were actually worth.
 So just in case, he brought this many with him as insurance.

 He did not want a situation where he did not have enough pills to purchase the skill he wanted!

 After he finished purifying the pills, Lin Xuan prepared to leave.
 He first organized his wealth and items.
-He had in total: twenty eight spirit stones, three spirit tools, and in addition, he also had dozens of seals of the five elements.
+He had in total: twenty-eight spirit stones, three spirit tools, and in addition, he also had dozens of seals of the five elements.

 These items and the purified pills must be kept on his person.
 Firstly it would stop him from worrying about them, and secondly, on this trip, only god knows if he would meet danger.
 With these items, his power would also be greater.